EmotionalLove/ServerChat/README.md

 This mod also implements playerdata-by-UUID, to keep playerdata consistent across username changes. it will also convert existing legacy playerdata files to UUID based ones if a player without a UUID save joins, and a legacy file can be matched with their name.

+This branch contains experimental changes that may break your worlds.
+Unfortunately there's not a lot that can be done with Mixins to fix the awful Server logic in Beta Minecraft.
+Unless I get on the BTA development team, funny hacks will have to suffice.

 ### Work-in-progress!!